Helping someone make decisions

 Personal welfare deputy

-Care managers or social workers can make applications to the appointee and deputy team if they think a person is unable to manage financially.
-This can be because they lack the mental capacity or have a condition which prevents them from doing so.
+Care managers or social workers can apply to the appointee and deputy team if they believe the person is unable to manage due to mental or physical conditions.